 Difficulty chewing occurs when pain in the mouth, stiffness or pain in the jaw muscles, or problems with the teeth make it difficult to eat certain foods, especially hard foods.
-It is important to work with your health care team to find ways to manage difficulty chewing because it may cause you to avoid certain foods (such as meats, fruits, or vegetables) or to eat smaller amounts of food, which can keep you from getting the calories and nutrients that your body needs.
+It is important to work with your health care team to find ways to manage difficulty chewing because it may cause you to avoid certain foods or to eat smaller amounts of food, which can keep you from getting the calories and nutrients that your body needs.

-- Mucositis (soreness, pain, or inflammation in the mouth)
+- Mucositis , which is soreness, pain, or inflammation in the mouth

-- Xerostomia (dry mouth) from radiation therapy, chemotherapy, or some antidepressant and pain medications
+- Xerostomia , commonly called dry mouth, from radiation therapy, chemotherapy, or some antidepressant and pain medications

 - Gum disease, tooth decay, or tooth loss, which are possible long-term side effects of dry mouth, radiation therapy, or high-dose chemotherapy